 Is the WARMING HUT available for rental?
 The hut has been available for rental since the fall of 2016.
 Its outdoor deck and the interior have been completed during the 2018 season.
 Check out our website page for details about the surroundings and the insurance requirement.

 Can my organization HELP the Fernie Nordic Society?
 Indeed.
 Corporate memberships for a group of up to six people are available.
-Visit our Membership page to download the registration form.
-Or register online at Zone4.ca
+Visit our Membership page and register the participants online at Zone4.ca

 I want to help.
 Can I VOLUNTEER?
 Great!
 And it is easy.
 Our website has a Volunteers page listing several opportunities.
 A club member may volunteer for a short task such as an event, or take over an activity like organizing an evening activity or handling the membership registration during the season.
 Contact us todayto let us know.